mrkazawa/grid_world/monte_carlo/README.md

 ```

 There are two things that may happen when an agent proceed to the `next_state` in an episode:

 * **Exploration**.
 The epsilon greedy approach takes a `random` number and compare it with the `epsilon`.
 If the
 `random` is smaller that `epsilon` then the agent will pick one action randomly.
 * **Exploitation**.
 The agent will look up for the `next_state` from the environment and get the `value_table` for
 the `next_state`.
 Then, the agent will pick the action that has the
 `maximum value`.
-If multiple action with the same maximum value exists, the agent will pick a random action based on
+If multiple actions with the same maximum value exists, the agent will pick a random action based on
 those available maximum actions.

 So, the role of `epsilon` in this example is to give the agent chance to explore the environment (10% chance in this
 example).
-If the `epsilon` is extremely low (or set to 0) than the agent will have less chance (or no chance) to
+If the `epsilon` is extremely low (or set to 0) then the agent will have less chance (or no chance) to
 explore and the `value_table` will most likely to have `bias` from the previous episodes.
-Thus, we cannot see many
+Thus, we cannot see any
 variance or alternatives in the episodes.
 In other words, the agent will not be flexible.

 ### Move to the next state -- Determine the reward